Current Installations on Display

 DESCRIPTION: A collection of sea bags cast in cement, revealing bits of soft clothing and “arms” knitted from nautical rope reaching up from each bag, this installation represents the transformations new recruits experience upon entering the military and its contrasts to home life.
 The artist would like to add a public engagement element to the installation by knitting on tabletop looms or casting a small time capsule of sea bags with school groups.

-ARTIST: Hugo Crosthwaite, Tijuana, Mexico
+ARTIST: Hugo Crosthwaite

 INSTALLATION NAME: Column A and Column B: A Continual Mural Narrative Performance